 We have received notice from Gloucestershire County Council of road closures in the area over the coming weeks.

-There will be a partial road closure of approximately 1,000 metres of Wyck Rissington Road from 7th January to 22nd January or until the works are complete.
+In the meantime, the partial road closure of approximately 1,000m of Wyck Rissington Road continues from 7th January to 22nd March or until the works are complete.
 The reason for the closure is to replace water mains and associated fittings and services.

 A formal “arrowed” priority system on Chipping Bridge, which carries B4450 Station Road over river Evenlode, on the border of Oxfordshire and Gloucestershire, is being introduced.
 This work is required as the bridge is already too narrow to allow safe two-way traffic flow and as the edges of the bridge are substandard.